proofcarryingdata/zupass/README.md

 Under the hood, the Zuzalu Passport stores cryptographically-manipulable data such as keypairs, credentials, attestations, and more, and uses a very lightweight standard for arbitrary zero-knowledge proofs to pass along this data to applications.
 ZKPs enable three critical features in the Passport system:

-- **Any Zuzalu resident can build applications that use into the Passport system**, without needing permission from Zuzalu organizers or Passport maintainers.
-There are no API keys, centralized servers, proprietary standards, special tokens, or gated endpoints* that you need approval for in order to build an experimental governance project that anyone with a Zuzalu Passport can participate in.
+- **Any Zuzalu resident can build applications that use the Passport system**, without needing permission from Zuzalu organizers or Passport maintainers.
+There are no API keys, centralized servers, proprietary standards, special tokens, or gated endpoints* that you need approval for in order to build an experimental community governance project that anyone with a Zuzalu Passport can participate in.
 With the Passport architecture, application developers can simply give or request data from users directly.
 - **Zuzalu applications are interoperable by default, and can understand and "talk to" one another without the need for special permissioning.** For example, one resident could build a message board where posters can accumulate "Zuzalu karma" for posting high-quality content, another resident can build a "private POAPs" service allowing Zuzalu event attendees to prove participation in community events, and a third resident could build a private polling app where users with either more "Zuzalu karma" OR provably high community event participation can cast votes carrying more voting weight--without the three application builders having to coordinate at all!
 - **Users store and control their own data.** Zuzalu user data is by default only accessible by the user on their own devices--not by the Zuzalu organizers, the Passport maintainers, or the developers of any Zuzalu applications.
 Additionally, thanks to ZKPs, users have total control over who they share this data with, and how.